+Olds Euch Mayw, Llf

-ABDO, EICK & MEYERS, LLP Minneapolis, Minnesota April 28, 2020
+ABDO, EICK & MEYERS, LLP

+Minneapolis, Minnesota

+May 26, 2021

-THIS PAGE IS LEFT
+THIS PAGE IS LEFT BLANK INTENTIONALLY

-BLANK INTENTIONALLY

-Riley Purgatory Bluff Creek Watershed District Chanhassen, Minnesota Schedule of Finding and Response December 31, 2019
+Chanhassen, Minnesota Schedule of Finding and Response December 31, 2020

+Finding Description

-Finding Description 2019-002 Time Period for Payment Condition: Auditing for legal compliance requires a review of the District's payment of claims.
+2020-001 Time Period for Payment

+Condition: Auditing for legal compliance requires a review of the District's payment of claims.
 Our audit indicated an instance of non-compliance that we believe is required to be remedied.

 Criteria: Minnesota statute section 471.425 requires that the District pay bills within 35 days from receipt.

 If the invoice is not paid within the 35 days, interest at 1.5 percent per month is to be added to amount due.

 Cause: We noted several instances where invoices that were paid after the 35-day period.
+This was due to invoices submitted and received after the internal cutoff date.

 Effect: The District is out of compliance with this statute.

 Recommendation: We recommend that the District develop policies and procedures related to the accounts payable cycle.
 These policies and procedures should include payment terms that are outlined within State statutes.
-Implementing this recommendation will not result in any additional cost to the district.
+We also recommend purchasing a date stamp to document when all invoices are received at the District.
+Implementing this recommendation will not result in any additional cost to the District.